wlorand/react-hooks-dicegame/README.md

+# React Hooks Dicegame

-# Dice Game with use state hook
+## Simple Dice Game with a use state hook to render total and dice images